+Rapporteur Summary: The responses to the question are similar to those from Q11/Q12, so rapporteur thinks those proposals also apply here, except that “src/dest L2 ID pair” in the case of unicast is replaced with “groupcast L2 destination ID” for groupcast.
+Similar observations can be made for each of proposals 7, 8, 9, 10, 11, 12, 13, 14.
+Rapporteur suggests we take these proposals as the baseline for groupcast, and discuss any specific problems related to the groupcast scenario further.

+Proposal 19 – [17/21] As a baseline, proposals 7-14 inclusive are applied to SL inactivity timer for groupcast, with the difference that “src/dest L2 ID pair” is replaced with “groupcast L2 destination ID”.
+Any specific handling which may be needed for synchronization of inactivity timers for the groupcast case is FFS.

 2.4 HARQ RTT and Retransmission Timer for SL DRX

 HARQ RTT timer and retransmission timer in Uu DRX are meant to provide the UE with opportunities to perform DRX in between retransmissions of one or more HARQ process.
 The timers take into account the minimum delay and uncertainty of NW scheduled assignments/grants for retransmissions of that HARQ process.
 The UE maintains separate HARQ RTT timers and retransmissions timers for each HARQ process.
 For DL, the UE starts the drx-HARQ-RTT-TimerDL for the corresponding HARQ process in the first symbol after the end of the corresponding transmission carrying the DL HARQ feedback.
 For UL, the UE starts the drx-HARQ-RTT-TimerUL for the corresponding HARQ process in the first symbol after the end of the first transmission of the corresponding PUSCH.
 When the timer expires, the UE starts the drx-RetransmissionTimerDL or drx-RetransmissionTimerUL, and actively monitors PDCCH while this timer is running.